nefelibata28/usg/README.md

 |Treemap of steam games by assigned clusters and number of owners|[21_kprototypes(k=4).ipynb](/notebooks/21_kprototypes(k%3D4).ipynb)|[Link](https://rxeckt.github.io/usg/images/21/1.html)|
 |Sankey diagram of k=4 distribution in k=24|[22_kprototypes(k=24).ipynb](/notebooks/22_kprototypes(k%3D24).ipynb)|[Link](https://rxeckt.github.io/usg/images/22/2.html)|

-Alternatively, a static image of these charts has also included in the respective notebooks.
+Alternatively, a static image of these charts has also been included in the respective notebooks.

 ---